Skip to content

 I have shared a few articles on shavettes before, and I am quickly becoming a fan of these less expensive alternatives to straight razors.
 So when Jason, my editor, asked me to take a look at the Bluebeard’s Revenge Cut-Throat shavette, I jumped on it.

 It took some time to get here, and international shipping from England is not the fastest option.
 Unfortunately, it is the only option right now.
-I can say though, that the wait was pretty worth it.

-• Stainless Steel Blade Housing – Easy to Clean and easy to open.
+• Stainless Steel Blade Housing – Easy to clean and easy to open.

 • Replaceable Blade – Like other Shavettes, Replaceable Disposable Razor blades help you keep the razor sharp without having to constantly sharpen.